qvt/qvtr2coq/README.md

 <!--[models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models)-->
 <!--[src-gen](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/src-gen)-->

 To run a proof on generated Coq files, you need to install the [Coq proof assistant](http://coq.inria.fr/download), version 8.4 or higher.
 We recommend to download Coq bundled with CoqIDE.
-We already provide a proof for UML2RDBMS, it is contained in subfolder **proof** in the project, together with the extracted Haskell program, **UML2RDBMS.hs**.

 ### Example Proof

-Folder [models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) already contains QVT-R implementations together with their Ecore metamodels.
+Folder **models**<!--[models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models)--> already contains QVT-R implementations together with their Ecore metamodels.
 One of them is the example transformation UML2RDBMS that maps UML to RDBMS models.
 It is the same version as that provided by the Eclipse QVTd project.

-In folder [proof](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/proof), you will find the generated Coq specification of UML2RDBMS, complemented by an example proof.
-Several of the lemmas are general enough to be used in your own proofs, for instance package ListHelpers.
+In folder **proof**<!--[proof](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/proof)-->, you will find the generated Coq specification of UML2RDBMS, complemented by an example proof.
+Several of the lemmas are general enough to be used in your own proofs, these are contained in package **ListHelpers.v**.
+Finally, we provide a Haskell program, **UML2RDBMS.hs**, that had been extracted from the example proof.

 ### Publication
 * A. Rentschler, J. Terrell, S. Zschaler, L. Happe, R. Reussner. [*Testing QVT-R Transformation Tools with Coq-Verified Implementations*](http://could.finally.lead.to/paper.pdf).
 Submitted to the 7th International Conference on Model Transformation (ICMT'14).